 HAVING REGARD to Resolution Res(2005)5 adopted by the Ministers’ Deputies at their 936th meeting,

-CONSIDERING that rules should be laid down concerning the conditions of recruitment and employment of locally recruited temporary staff members working in Information and Field Offices,
+CONSIDERING that rules should be laid down concerning the conditions of recruitment and employment of locally recruited temporary staff members working in Council of Europe Duty Stations located outside of France,2

 HAVING CONSULTED the Staff Committee in accordance with Article 5 of the Regulations on Staff Participation (Appendix I to the Staff Regulations),